nesk/Boxifier/README.md

-Boxifier
+# Boxifier
-===

-Presentation
+## Presentation
----

 A lightweight HTML5 Lightbox using CSS3 animations and supporting old web browsers.

 The project _is currently in development_ !
 The goal is to obtain a JS file smaller than 6Ko (and less if possible).

+Actually, the main functions are finished, but the _some parts of the script are bugged so please be careful_ if you want to use Boxifier!
+Also, remember one thing : this project is currently incompatible with IE (all versions).

-Installation and usage
+## Installation and usage
----

 To use this project on a web page, just add those two lines in your `<head>` tag :